theheking/intro-to-r/content/4_dplyr.md

 `is.na()` is a function that determines whether something is or is not an `NA`.
 The `!` symbol negates it, so we’re asking for everything that is not an `NA`.

-Note: `head()` is a base R function rather than a tidyverse package function.
+Note: `head()` is a base R function rather than a `tidyverse` function.
 You can use base R functions within pipes as well

 > Exercise
 > --------